-"Sorry daddy.
+"Sorry, daddy.
 I didn't know you were in here."

 One more thing and Beth will be ready.
 She digs in the back of the top drawer on her dresser and pulls out a necklace.
-It's a double heart charm on a thin black leathercord.
+It's a double heart charm on a thin black leather cord.
 Daryl had given her the charm on her thirteenth birthday and she had teased him.

-'This our hearts Daryl, mine and yours?'
+'These our hearts Daryl, mine and yours?'
 He'd turned four shades of red and bit his lip.

 'Jesus Daryl, ya gotta know little girls can find hidden meanings in literally anything!'
 Shawn just slapped his forehead and rolled his eyes.

 'I ain't little Shawn!'
 Beth punched him in the arm.